na-ho/Distributed-QuantLib/README.md

 Databases : Redis 6.0.6, PostgreSQL 12.5

 ## Setup
-1. Set port of service and Kafka for each service from application.yml
+1. Set the port of the service and Kafka for each service in application.yml
-2. Set database connection for DataProvider service from application.yml
+2. Set database connection for DataProvider service in application.yml
-3. Create table for PostgreSQL with
+3. Create a table for PostgreSQL with
 	```
 	CREATE TABLE public."EuropeanOptionMCSobolDataParam" (
 		id int4 NOT NULL DEFAULT nextval('europeanoptionmcsoboldataparam_id_seq'::regclass),